sergiogallegos/sergiogallegos/README.md

 - ⚡ Father of 2.
 - 🛝 Hobbies: youtube, programming, reading, running, gym.
 - 👨‍💻 Setup: wezterm, neovim, kinesis keyboards, MX-ergo mouse.
-- 🦀 Learning: Rust, Go, Javascript, Typescript.
+- 🦀 Interseted in Learn: Rust, Go, Ocaml, Zig, Javascript, Typescript.
-- 🏫 Used at School: Java, Python, C, C++.
+- 🏫 Used at School: Java, Python, C/C++.
-- 👨‍💼 Used at Work: C#.
+- 👨‍💼 Some Use at Work: C#, SQL.

 ### :hammer_and_wrench: Languages and Tools I'm Interested: :